Click here for main page

 Compostela (Tesseracts Twenty) (2017 - story)

-David Stuart Davies is the author of six Sherlock Holmes novels and Starring Sherlock Holmes, which details the film career of the famous sleuth.
+David Stuart Davies passed away in August of 2024.
+He was the author of six Sherlock Holmes novels and Starring Sherlock Holmes, which details the film career of the famous sleuth.
 His non-fiction work Bending the Willow: Jeremy Brett as Sherlock Holmes is regarded as the definitive work on the subject.
 David’s two successful one-man plays, Sherlock Holmes — The Last Act and Sherlock Holmes — The Life & Death, have been recorded on audio CD by Big Finish.
 Currently, David is the general contributing editor for Wordsworth Editions Mystery & Supernatural series.
 He is a Baker Street Irregular and a member of The Detection Club.
 He has given talks and dramatic presentations at various festivals, libraries, and conferences and has been a guest speaker on the Queen Mary II.

 Books: